eduvpn/documentation/ACL.md

 ],
 ```

-This requires everyone to have the permission `employees` before being allowed
+This requires everyone to have the permission `employees`.
+If you specify more
-access to the profile..
-If you specify more than one "permission", the user
-needs to be member of only one.
+than one "permission", the user needs to have only one of the listed
+permissions.
 The permissions are thus "OR".

+If you specify `[]`, nobody will get access.
+If you leave this option away,
+everyone (who can authenticate) gets access (the default).

 ## Session Expiry